lmc297/BTyper3/README.md

-                        to be saved; note that if both --virulence True and --bt True, this e-value threshold will be applied to both analyses; default = 1e-5
+                        to be saved; note that if both --virulence True and --bt True, this e-value threshold will be applied to both analyses; default = 1e-5 --download_mlst_latest [DOWNLOAD_MLST_LATEST]
+                        Optional argument for use with --mlst True; True or False; download the latest version of the seven-gene multi-locus sequence typing (MLST) scheme available in PubMLST; if this is False, BTyper3 will search for the appropriate files in the seq_mlst_db directory;
+                        default = False
 ```

 For help: